S0urC10ud/SmarthomeProductManagement/README.md

 ### Concrete Commands
 The following commands are used to generate the models, factories, seeders and controllers:
-1. `php artisan make:model Service -mfc` (the factory is also necessary to conveniently seed the product)
+1. `php artisan make:model Product -msfc` (needs to be executed before the Service Migration because of the foreign-key schema definition)
-2. `php artisan make:model Product -msfc`
+2. `php artisan make:model Service -mfc` (the factory is also necessary to conveniently seed the product)
 3. `php artisan make:model Order -msfc`
 4. `php artisan make:model Company -msfc`